The Bankrate promise

 While most people think of Social Security as a program just for retirees, it serves many other groups, including the disabled, spouses and minor children of retirees as well as the spouses and minor children of deceased workers.
 The amount that each group receives differs substantially.

-In fact, the average retired worker receives $1,553.68 each month – 9 percent more than Social Security recipients as a whole.
-Here’s how the figures break down by recipient, as of May 2021.
+In fact, the average retired worker receives $1,837.29 each month – about 8 percent more than Social Security recipients as a whole.
+Here’s how the figures break down by recipient, as of June 2023.

 |Type of beneficiary||Percent of total payouts||Average monthly benefit|

 The table shows the three major recipient categories in bold: retirement benefits, survivor benefits and disability benefits.
-The totals from these categories add up to 100 percent.
+The totals from these categories approximate 100 percent.
 The sub-category below each shows the top recipient of Social Security aid for that category.

-As you can see, retirement benefits make up the vast bulk of Social Security – 76.2 percent – with most of that going to retired workers.
-The remainder in this category goes to spouses and minor children of retired workers, who receive a check of less than $800 a month on average.
+As you can see, retirement benefits make up the vast bulk of Social Security – 78.2 percent – with most of that going to retired workers.
+The remainder in this category goes to spouses and minor children of retired workers, who receive a check of about $860 – $900 a month on average.

 Those benefits may not be entirely taxable, either.
 Some Social Security recipients can also avoid taxes – legally – on their benefit check.